Dastardi/Dastardi.github.io/pages/forex.md

 ---
 layout: post
-title: My Music
+title: Forex ML Analysis
-subtitle: Exploring the harmonic world
+subtitle: Predicting the movements of the markets
 ---
 Page is currently being constructed!
 Check back in soon :)